oceanprotocol-archive/OEPs/7/README.md

 This logic could be encapsulated in the client libraries in different languages, allowing to the client applications to get the attributes enabling to resolve the DDO associated to the DID.
 Using this information a consumer can query directly to the provider able to return the DDO.

+### Assets Identification

+#### Registry of Assets

+TODO:

+#### Assets Resolver

+TODO:

 Here you have the complete flow using as example a new ASSET:

 ![DID Resolver](images/did-resolver.png)

 Steps:

-1. A PUBLISHER, using the KEEPER, register the new ASSET providing the DID and the attribute to resolve the provider
+1. A PUBLISHER, using the KEEPER, register the new ASSET providing the ASSET URN and the attribute to resolve the provider (DID)
-1. The KEEPER register the ASSET using the OceanMarket Smart Contract and after of that register the identity using the IdRegistry Smart Contract.
+1. The KEEPER register the ASSET using the OceanMarket Smart Contract and after of that register the identity using the DIdRegistry Smart Contract.
 In this point, the attribute is raised as a new event
-1. The PUBLISHER publish the DDO in the metadata-store/OCEANDB provided by PROVIDER
+1. The PUBLISHER publish the Metadata in the metadata-store/OCEANDB provided by PROVIDER
-1. A CONSUMER (it could be a frontend application or a backend software), having a DID and using a client library (Python or Javascript) get the **provider** attribute associated to the DID directly from the KEEPER
+1. A CONSUMER (it could be a frontend application or a backend software), having an ASSET URN and using a client library (Python or Javascript) get the **provider** DID attribute associated to the URN directly from the KEEPER
-1. The CONSUMER, using the provider public url, query directly to the provider passing the DID to obtain the DDO
+1. The CONSUMER, using the provider public url, query directly to the provider passing the URN to obtain the Asset Metadata

 ## Changes Required

 The list of changes to apply in the proposed solution are:

-* Modify the function creating the id to return a DID compliant id - KEEPER
+* Modify the function creating the Asset Id to return a URN compliant id - KEEPER
+* Create a new function to generate a valid DID - KEEPER
-* Create the new IdRegistry Smart Contract - KEEPER
+* Create the new DIdRegistry Smart Contract - KEEPER
-* Integrate the call to the IdRegistry contract in the OceanMarketplace contract - KEEPER
+* Integrate the call to the DIdRegistry contract in the OceanMarketplace contract - KEEPER
-* Implement the resolving function of a DDO given a DID - CLIENT LIBRARIES
+* Implement the resolving function of a Provider public URL given a a DID - CLIENT LIBRARIES
+* Implement the resolving function of a ASSET Metadata an ASSET URN - CLIENT LIBRARIES

 ## Metadata Integrity